pantrypoints/sp/content/en/research/countries/china/xi/chapter-02f.md

 out economic structural reform, unswervingly carry out political structural reform, unswervingly strengthen the building of spiritual civilization, and make these aspects cooperate and promote each other."1 Economy, politics and culture have become important contents of building socialism with Chinese characteristics.
-The 15th and 16th National Congresses of the Communist Party of China further clarified the goals and requirements for the comprehensive economic, political and cultural construction and all-round development of socialism with Chinese characteristics, and deepened the understanding of the overall layout.
+The 15th and 16th National Congresses of the CCP further clarified the goals and requirements for the comprehensive economic, political and cultural construction and all-round development of socialism with Chinese characteristics, and deepened the understanding of the overall layout.
 After the 16th National Congress of the Communist Party of China, the Party put forward the task of social construction, so that the cause of socialism with Chinese characteristics has developed more clearly from the "trinity" to the "four-in-one.”
-The 17th National Congress of the Communist Party of China further put forward the construction of ecological civilization as a new requirement for achieving the goal of a moderately prosperous society in all respects.
-The 18th National Congress of the Communist Party of China formally established the overall layout of the "five-in-one" construction of socialism with Chinese characteristics.
+The 17th National Congress of the CCP further put forward the construction of ecological civilization as a new requirement for achieving the goal of a moderately prosperous society in all respects.
+The 18th National Congress of the CCP formally established the overall layout of the "five-in-one" construction of socialism with Chinese characteristics.